SAP/cloud-mta-build-tool/docs/docs/usage.md

 #### Overview

-You can use one of the two approaches for building your MTA project:
+You can use one of the following two approaches for building your MTA project:
-<li> One-step build using the `mbt build` command
+- One-step build using the `mbt build` command
+- Two-step build using a combination of the `mbt init` and `make` commands.

-<li> Two-step build using a combination of the `mbt init` and `make` commands.<br>
+<li> DELETE Two-step build using a combination of the `mbt init` and `make` commands.<br>
 &nbsp;

 Both methods leverage the `GNU Make` technology for the actual build.
-Therefore, the correponding `make` commands that accepts a path to a build configuration file (`Makefile`) should be used. <br>
+Therefore, you should use the correponding `make` commands that accept a path to the build configuration file (`Makefile`). <br>
 If you are using the one-step approach, the tool generates a temporary build configuration file and automatically invokes the `make` command.
-The generated `Makefile` is deleted at the end of the build.  <br>
+The generated `Makefile` is then deleted at the end of the build.  <br>
 The second approach allows you to generate the `Makefile` using the `mbt init` command.
 You can adjust the generated file according to your project needs and then build the MTA archive using the `make` command.
-In this case, we recommend you to include the generated `Makefile` to the project's source control management system to ensure that the same build process is applied across all the project's contributors regardless of the build environment.
+In this case, we recommend that you include the generated `Makefile` in the project's source control management system to ensure that the same build process is applied across all the project's contributors, regardless of the build environment.

 #### Prerequisites